Skip to main content

 Frequently asked questions

-It depends on the physical environment, item type, and available coverage.
-RFID UHF is the most common choice for warehouses and inventories.
-BLE is ideal for high-density indoor environments.
-LoRa for outdoors without cellular coverage.
-4G/NB-IoT for critical items in motion.
-The diagnosis determines the optimal combination.
+It depends on the physical environment, the item type and the available coverage.
+UHF RFID is the most common choice for warehouses and inventories.
+BLE suits dense indoor environments.
+LoRa suits outdoors without cellular coverage.
+4G/NB-IoT suits critical items in motion.
+The diagnostic determines the right combination for your operation.

 Yes.
 Many operations use RFID in the warehouse, BLE in the plant, and 4G for items that go out in the field.
 Trackvy unifies all events into a single timeline per item, regardless of which technology generated the data.